nathandavis18/Co-op-Tetris/README.md

     Y -> Hold Piece

 ## Building
 CMake is the build system for this project.
-You will need CMake Version 3.16 or later to build.
+You will need CMake Version 3.16 and a compiler with C++20 or later to build.

 To build this project, run